sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 ```
 $sudo mknod -m 0644 /dev/mydevice c 244 10

-# WATCH OUT! with the manual apporach you have to manually delete the device later: sudo rm /dev/mydevice
+# WATCH OUT! with the manual approach you have to manually delete the device later: sudo rm /dev/mydevice
 ```

 ### Automatic device file creation

+A device file is an interface for a device driver that appears in a filesystem as if it were an ordinary file.
+Such files allow software to interact with a device driver.
+They are found in the `/dev` directory.

 Traditionally, device nodes were stored in the `/dev` directory on Linux systems.